5 Toxic Habits You MUST Eliminate to Hit 7-Figures

 Because after talking with these prospects, it was clear they were DREAMERS, not doers.
 And I know I can’t help them… Because no matter how many innovative ”million-dollar” ideas they have, they won’t put in the massive action required to scale a business.

 Think about it like this…

 If you created a course and figured, “100,000 people could use this course.
 I’ll sell it for $297, and all I need is for 1% of that group to buy, and I’ll have a six-figure launch.”

 Listen, just because you crunched the numbers and estimated that a certain amount of people could possibly buy your course doesn’t mean it’s going to work out that way.
 Yes, it’s great to have goals and a vision, but they’re only one piece of the puzzle.

-And when you focus more on the results than you do the process of success…you are setting yourself up for failure.
+And when you focus more on the results than you do on the process of success… You are setting yourself up for failure.

-My good friend, Alwyn Cosgrove, taught me a valuable lesson that has changed the way I make goals…unlike most people Alwyn does not encourage setting “outcome” goals.
+My good friend, Alwyn Cosgrove, taught me a valuable lesson that has changed how I make goals… Unlike most people, Alwyn does not encourage setting “outcome” goals.
 The reason is simple.

 No matter how hard you try, you can never control the outcome of a project or goal.
 There will always be circumstances beyond our control that influence the results of our efforts.

 Your course launch might only profit $100k instead of $300k.
 You might lose 26 pounds instead of 30, or sell four high-end homes in a year instead of six.
 These are exceptional results, but if you focus only on the outcome of your goals, you’ll still feel frustrated and disappointed.

 However, you CAN control the action steps that lead to your desired outcome: